Suzu0071/General-Guide-for-Vorons/First-Flight.md

 ```
 G28 X Y
 ```
 Now that we homed X and Y, we can do the Z endstop location.
-This does not relate to V0 or Switchwire, you guys can meet us at []()
+This does not relate to the Switchwire, you guys can meet us at []().
+V0 builders go straight to []()
-### Z Endstop Location
+### Bed Location
 Before doing endstop location, you need to locate the bed first.
 Heres a good video about it: [Voron V2.4 Z Endstop Assembly and Bed Locating guide](https://www.youtube.com/watch?v=3hocvaTHagI).
 It's for V2, but should work with other models too.
 ### Origin Locating
-To make this easier, remove the bed, leaving only the aluminum plate.
+To make this easier, remove the magnetic bed, leaving only the aluminum plate.
 This will help see the true corner of the plate.
 Make sure that the nozzle isn't touching the plate.

 Now, we need to define the 0, 0 point for X and Y axis.
 First, home X and Y:
 ```